aedenj/cad-system-design/README.md

         <ul>
            <li>Complexity of implementation and maintence.</li>
            <li>Can result in undesirable actions in the systems.
 Assignment of units not actually available.</li>
+           <li>Potential need for more compensating actions in the system due to lack of current state.</li>
         </ul>
     </td>
   </tr>